 Carving is the ultimate skiing, the essence of the current ski technique, and the passion

-“Feel the sensation of the edges biting and catapulting you around the corner and you’ll spend the rest of your life earning to pay for ski holidays”.
+of groomer lovers.
+The tiramisu of on-piste skiing, the art form everybody wants to achieve, the holy grail… “Feel the sensation of the edges biting and catapulting you around the corner and you’ll spend the rest of your life earning to pay for ski holidays”.

-When edged, the sidecut geometry causes the ski to bend into an arc, and the ski naturally follows this arc shape to produce a turning motion.
+When edged, the sidecut geometry causes the ski to bend into an arc, and the it naturally follows this arc shape to produce a turning motion.
 The carve is efficient in allowing the skier to maintain speed because the skis don’t create drag (no sliding sideways involved).

-A carving ski will move faster and build more pressure, so you feel higher g-forces than in any other turn, which is why it’s the best technique for racing.
-It is also why it feels so good!
-Centripetal force increases relative to the edge angle and speed of travel, so carved turns have more force than skidded.
-G-forces or “Centrigugal force” is not a true force in the strict sense, but instead it is used to describe the sensation of being pulled toward the outside of a turn.
+It is worth mentioning that G-forces or “Centrigugal force” is not a true force in the strict sense, but instead it is used to describe the sensation of being pulled toward the outside of a turn.
 What actually is being felt is the tendency for a rotating body to go straight (tangent) if the forces causing the turn end.
 It’s called tangential inertia.

 Carving is mandatory in racing because it’s the fastest way down a course.
 It’s important to mention that only 10% of all recreational skiers can carve a turn.
 That’s why it’s been said that: